kevincjackson/Notes/powershell.md

 Get-Variable -Scope global # Show global variables
 ```

-If braces do NOT create scope, they use global scope.
+`if` braces do NOT create scope, they use global scope.
 ```pwsh
 if ($true) {
    $x = 42